There is nothing better than playing a tourist in your own town.

 Last week I had a day off to celebrate a wedding anniversary and instead of the usual dinner, we spent the whole day walking around Kato Paphos, enjoying great food, wine & views.

-This post wasn’t really planned, so I thought I would give you a few tips for an enjoyable day out in Kato Paphos (admittedly consisting mostly of eating & drinking, as you would expect for an old lady like myself).
+To help you get the most of the area, here is an outline of how to spend a day in Kato Paphos (admittedly consisting mostly of eating & drinking, as you would expect for an old lady like myself).

 Get some comfy shoes & pack your sun lotion.

-Watch the waves at Sodap Beach – enjoy a bit of lounging around on this long stretch of beach.
-Ice cream van is conveniently parked right by the coastal walk and you can pop into the Alexander Great hotel for a frappe top up should you wish to.
+The ice cream van is conveniently parked right by the coastal walk and you can pop into the Alexander Great hotel for a frappe top-up should you wish to.

 Alternative – we ended up having dinner at Namaste, which has the most delicious Indian food on the island.
 No sunset views, but the food makes up for it!

-Nightlife at Bar Street – if you fancy taking the night further, you can walk back to the main Paphos Bar Street to hop into one of the bars or nighclubs.
+If you fancy taking the night further, you can walk back to the main Paphos Bar Street to hop into one of the bars or nightclubs.